 - Gluten Free

 Some dishes and their flavour instantly evokes nostalgia in your memory and this jeera aloo is of those dishes for me.
-My mom used to pack this a lot in my tiffin with chapatis, parathas or poori and till this date its one bite instantly takes me to the school playground, eating lunch with my friends while chit chatting under a tree or trying to finish off my lunch quickly so that we could play a bit in our recess time.
+My mom used to pack jeera aloo a lot in my tiffin with chapatis, parathas or poori and till this date its one bite instantly takes me to the school playground, eating lunch with my friends while chit chatting under a tree or trying to finish off my lunch quickly so that we could play in our recess time.